-Imagine you’re in the store and there’s a special offer: Your favorite beer is currently selling 4 beers for the price of what you usually pay for 2 beers.
+How to benefit from A/B testing with live games?
+Well, imagine you’re in the store and there’s a special offer: your favorite beer is currently selling 4 beers for the price of what you usually pay for 2 beers.
 Sounds pretty good, right?

 Now, what if I tell you, that you can achieve the same offer for your store page conversion.